magicstep/magicstep.github.io/viatc/index.md

 2021/12/19  version 0.5.5.4
 ![viatc_logo credit: https://github.com/linxinhong](https://magicstep.github.io/viatc/viatc_logo.jpg?raw=true "viatc_logo")
 <sub>image credit: <A href="https://github.com/linxinhong" target="_blank">https://github.com/linxinhong</a></sub><br>
-This software works on Windows as an addition to "Total Commander"  :floppy_disk: - the greatest file manager :100: (keyboard friendly, two panels, advanced search, comparator, multi-rename, FTP, plugins) get it from www.ghisler.com
+This software works on Windows as an addition to "Total Commander" - the greatest file manager (keyboard friendly, two panels, advanced search, comparator, multi-rename, FTP, plugins) get it from <a taraget="_blank" href="https://www.ghisler.com">ghisler.com</a>
+ViATc tries to resemble the work-flow of Vim and web browser plugins like Vimium or better yet SurfingKeys.
 ViATc tries to resemble the work-flow of Vim and web browser plugins like Vimium or better yet SurfingKeys.

 What ViATc does to Total Commander (called later TC):
 - it's only a separate addition, easily disabled, it doesn't modify TC
 - adds more shortcuts, you can add and reconfigure them
 - adds more functionality - supports all that AutoHotkey does, not just TC

 ![image credit: https://www.itqiyi.com/archives/2073](https://magicstep.github.io/viatc/viatc=Vim(AHK)TC.png?raw=true "viatc_logo")
 <sub> image credit: https://www.itqiyi.com/archives/2073  </sub>